-In this post I’d like to address another one of those labels often thrown around post-cancer treatment when you are “turned loose” and expected to “get back out there.”
-Following treatment it seems to me you are expected to do one of two things, either get back to normal or get out there and find your new normal.
+In this post, I’m addressing another one of those labels often thrown around post-cancer treatment when you are turned loose and expected to get back out there.
+Following treatment (if you’re “lucky” enough to have a treatment that ends), it seems you are expected to do one of two things – either get back to normal or get out there and find your new normal.
 In my opinion, the first option is not even possible and accomplishing the second one isn’t all that easy either.

 Nothing about life after a cancer diagnosis is really normal at all.

 After cancer, just about everything changes or is impacted.
 For good.
 Or so it seems to me anyway.
 But then it hasn’t been all that long yet since my diagnosis, so maybe I don’t know what I’m talking about.
 I am still in the figuring this shit out stage.
 Maybe there should be a designated stage for this part of cancer too.

 Then again maybe not; that would just be more labeling wouldn’t it?